A more fatal trauma in childhood, which symptoms parents should be careful about?

 This child’s father was shot and killed by someone when he was young, and the child was the only witness to the murder.
 Several years have passed since that incident, but the child still feels that when he hears a loud sound similar to that of a gunshot, his body reacts first without realizing it and struggles.

 Trauma experienced as a child has a greater impact on a child’s life than does an adult’s.
-If your child has had experiences where he or she has been exposed to an environment where he or she could be unintentionally hurt, please keep a close eye on your child.
+If your child has had experiences where he or she has been exposed to an environment where he or she might be unintentionally hurt, please keep a close eye on your child.
 This is because negative experiences that can be traumatic can appear as various symptoms in a child’s daily life.

 Typical symptoms include: